 And remind the providers in your coalition about ACS's “Let’s Talk: Nutrition, Physical Activity, and Cancer Survivorship" online training.
 This free online CME/CEU-accredited course includes a role-playing simulation that will generate ideas for getting better results from their conversations with cancer survivors.

 Cultivating Coalition Health

-Read the statements below and rate your coalition from 1 (needs improvement) to 5 (we got this!), and then follow the link for simple ideas on how to improve your coalition’s capacity to help empower leadership.
+Read the statements below and rate your coalition from 1 (needs improvement) to 5 (we got this!), and then follow the link for simple ideas on utilizing dedicated staff in your coalition:

 "Take 5!" for this Resource